Dsolnik/sle-mentoring/Frontend Masters/FM_Notes/AdvancedJS.md

 * __Generators (as of ES6)__ The _Run to Completion Invariant_ is true of all normal functions, but NOT Generators
     - _syntax_ `function * gen() {} `
+    - When you call a generator function, it actually constructs an `iterator` to control the operation for the generator.
+    - tl;dr a `generator` can _pause_ itself, and an `iterator` can _resume_ it.

 ```javascript
 function* gen() {